hanzhi713/Parametric-Roulette/README.tex.md

 # Parametric Roulette

-**Draw the locus of a point on a circle rolling on an arbitrary parametric function, implemented separately using Geogebra and JavaScript.
+**Draw the locus of a point on a circle rolling on an arbitrary parametric function.
 To use the online drawer, please visit https://hanzhi713.github.io/Parametric-Roulette/index.html**.

 ## Mechanism